Olivia, Sophia, Mia, and Amelia rank in the current Top Ten. Emilia, Aria, Victoria, Julia, and Lydia aren’t far behind.

 Eulalia – Barcelona’s patron saint, and yes, another ancient martyr.

 Flavia – Like Aurelia, this is an old Roman family name meaning golden, but the connection is much less obvious with Flavia.

 Grania – Irish goddess Gráinne is often Anglicized as Grania.

 Hypatia – A fifth century philosopher, astronomer and mathematician, one of the most accomplished women of the ancient world.

-Junia – Another Roman rarity, this one is heard in the New Testament.
+Junia – Another Roman rarity, Junia appears in the New Testament.